Best Medium-Sized Android Phone

 You get more for your money with the GS8.

-Everyone has their preference, but I think most people would agree that the Galaxy S8 is one of the best-looking phones on the market today.
+Everyone has their preference, but I think most people would agree that the Galaxy S8 is still one of the better-looking phones on the market today.
 The way the curved glass meets the aluminum sides — 👌.
 But here's the thing: if it were just aesthetic, the Galaxy S8 wouldn't be on this list.
 For all of its quirks — the displacement of the fingerprint sensor to the back, and the unreliable face unlock that replaces it — the phone is rock solid in almost every other respect.

 Great touch response; amazing color accuracy; incredible camera; awesome battery life.
-And the Galaxy S8 manages to pack in 64GB of internal storage as standard, which is more than the iPhone and the LG G6, along with wireless charging and water resistance.
+And the Galaxy S8 manages to pack in 64GB of internal storage as standard, along with wireless charging and water resistance.
 There aren't a lot of things this phone can't do.
 It also manages to stay pretty easy to use in one hand, thanks to its taller-yet-narrower 18.5:9 aspect ratio.

 Best for simplicity